You need to actively look for work while you’re getting Youth Allowance for job seekers.

 - look and apply for jobs as part of your Job Plan

 - report any income for you and your partner

-- tell us about any change to your circumstance
+- tell us about any change to your circumstances

-You need to report these things to us every 2 weeks.
+You need to report these things to us every 2 weeks to keep your payment.

 How to report

 Your Job Plan is a record of the things you have agreed to do to give you the best chance of getting a job.

 You’ll negotiate your Job Plan with us, or your employment services provider.

 The Skills for Education and Employment program can improve your speaking, reading, writing or basic maths skills to help you get and keep a job.

 To meet your mutual obligation requirements, you'll need to look for work.
 You may also do other activities to help you get a job.
 These activities will be included on your Job Plan.